-Primary school places have just been announced so parents of twins/multiples might now face the dilemma of whether to keep them together in one class or have them separated.
+Primary school places have just been announced so parents of twins/multiples might now face the dilemma of whether to keep them together in one class or separate them.

 Schools may have a preferred policy, but it is ultimately the parents’ decision and you should be consulted.
-Tamba (Twins & Multiple Births Association) says: “Schools should not have a blanket policy recommending separation or keeping the children together in the same class.”
+Twins Trust says: “Schools should not have a blanket policy recommending separation or keeping the children together in the same class.”
 However, it can be a grey area.
 If things don’t go your way you can appeal.

 - Gain more independence